flatland-association/flatland-book/getting-started/why-flatland.md

  ![Flatland](https://s3.eu-central-1.amazonaws.com/aicrowd-static/SBB/images/Flatland_Preview.svg)

-***Flatland**: This image illustrates an early draft of the environment visualization.
+*This image illustrates an early draft of the environment visualization.
 The core task of this challenge is to manage and maintain railway traffic on complex scenarios in complex networks.*

 🔀 The Vehicle Re-scheduling Problem
 ---